tk-notes/lucas-meier-blog/content/posts/2020/12/haskell-in-haskell-3/index.md

 First, let's think about what kind of types you should be able to work with in our subset of Haskell.
-As mentioned already, we're going to have a primitive `Int` type, which will be the standard integer type we're used to.
+As mentioned already, we're going to have a primitive `Int` type, the standard integer type we're used to.
 Integer literals will have that type, so `3 :: Int`, for example.
-We've already lost the element of surprise by defining boolean and string literals in the lexer, so we're going to also have *primitive* boolean and string types in this subset.
+We've already lost the element of surprise by defining boolean and string literals in the lexer, so we're going to also have *primitive* boolean and string types in our language, departing from Haskell slightly.
 So we have `String` and `Bool` as builtin types as well.

 {{<note>}}
 Our subset of Haskell would be expressive enough to define these in the language itself: